springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

     | order by customDimensions_CategoryName
     ```

     > 🔎 **Observation** - After a few minutes, you should see a dramatic reduction in the amount of categories under which your application logs.
-In fact, given enough time, only logs associated with the `AzFuncUni.Logging.HelloWorldHttpTrigger` category hierarchy should be emitted.
+In fact, given enough time, only logs associated with the `HelloWorldHttpTrigger` category should be emitted.

 10. Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> from the Console of the running application to stop its execution.